Gluten Free Eggs Benedict

 Instructions

-• In a small saucepan, whisk together the egg yolks, lemon juice, salt, and cayenne pepper.
-Add in half of the cubed butter.
+• In a small saucepan, whisk together 3 large egg yolks, 1 Tablespoon fresh lemon juice, 1/2 teaspoon Kosher salt, and 1 pinch cayenne pepper, if using.
+Add in 4 Tablespoons unsalted butter.

-• Split open the English muffins and toast in a toaster or by placing on a baking sheet under the broiler for 2-3 minutes.
+• Split open 4 English muffins and toast in a toaster or by placing on a baking sheet under the broiler for 2-3 minutes.
 Lightly butter each half.

-• In a skillet over medium-low heat, brown the Canadian bacon or bacon, turning often.
+• In a skillet over medium-low heat, brown 8 slices Canadian bacon, turning often.

-• Fill a large saucepan with about 3 inches of water and bring to a simmer.
+• Fill a large saucepan with about 3 inches of water and bring to a simmer, and add 2 teaspoons white vinegar.
 Break an egg into a small dish or saucer.
 Holding the dish near the surface of the water, gently slip the egg into the water.
-Repeat with each of the eggs.
+Repeat with each of 8 large eggs.
 Cook until the yolks are set as desired, about 3 to 5 minutes.
 Remove the eggs with a slotted spoon and drain on paper towels.

 • Top each English muffin half with a slice of bacon, one poached egg, and a tablespoon or two of the Hollandaise sauce.
 Garnish with minced chives or parsley, if desired.